musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 I get asked this question by alot by friends and family when I tell them my plan.

 The answer is No.
 While I will get a certificate for completing deeplearning.ai (because I paid), I don't trust this will be enough proof for anyone.
-Especially as you can see above that this certificate will only account for a small amount of my overall learning!
+Especially as you can see above that this certificate will only account for a small amount of my overall learning.

 When I first learnt to code my certificate was my projects.
-At the time people had not heard of FreeCodeCamp, so their certificates were not worth much.
+At the time people had not heard of FreeCodeCamp, so their certificates were not worth much and I only earn't one of 4 certificates.
 The projects I built during the FreeCodeCamp curriculum were however undeniable proof.
 Github was the proof.
 You can hire me to write *javascirpt to build websites*, because here, I have built websites using javascript.

 Rightly or wrongly I will follow this philosophy for deep learning.
 Models in production with code on Github, implementing papers in code and technical writing will be my certificate of proficiency for deep learning.